-Engineering Department: The Engineering Department provides design and construction management services and delivers state-of-the-art facilities.
+Engineering Department: The Engineering Department remains with the Port but provides design and construction management services and delivers state-of-the-art facilities to both the Port as well as NWSA.
 Engineering and Environmental work collaboratively to abide by and meet local, state and federal regulations.

 Environmental Department: The Environmental Department develops and implements comprehensive programs to minimize the effects of Port operations on air, water and sediment quality.
+Environmental staff are located both in the Port and in NWSA, and provide services to each organization through the service level agreement.